 Maisie: Okay, everyone, we're going to get off and cry some more.
-Alright, we're going to leave it there, thank you everyone and we'll be back next week.

 Hey, if you love listening to this podcast then come and check out my membership, The Flow Collective, where you get my best resources and all the coaching you need to transform your inner and outer life.
 Sign up to the waitlist at theflowcollective.co/join, and I'll see you in the community.